 There used to be some truth to the concept that certain days were better for finding flight deals.
 However, research shows that this is more of a myth nowadays, per booking app Hopper.
-Hopper found that this only applied to less than 2% of routes and yielded savings of just 6%.
+The app found that this applied to less than 2% of routes and yielded savings of just 6%.

-"There is no one day or 'golden rule' about when to book that applies to all travel," Hayley Berg, lead economist at Hopper, says.
-The booking app relies on eight years of data and 70 trillion flight prices to recommend the best time to book specific routes and dates.
+"There is no one day or 'golden rule' about when to book that applies to all travel," Hayley Berg, lead economist at Hopper, said.
+Hopper relies on eight years of data and 70 trillion flight prices to recommend the best time to book specific routes and dates.
+"There's a common myth that "booking on a Tuesday" will guarantee a traveler the best price.
+The reality is prices change so often and depend on the route, the travel dates, etc, that there isn't one day that guarantees you the best price.